melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ## **Explain p_val adjusted and p_val and avg_log2FC** in slide
 ```

-Let's visualise the top features identified in this cluster
+**Let's visualise the top upregulated, conserved between condition, marker genes identified in cluster 4 using the FeaturePlot() function.**

-(Will need to explain the min.cutoff value here)

 !!! question
-    Try running this function without defining a min.cutoff, or changing the value
+    Try running the function in the code block below without defining a min.cutoff, or changing the value of the min.cutoff parameter.

 ```r
 # Try looking up some of these markers here: https://www.proteinatlas.org/